application-stacks/runtime-component-operator/.github/ISSUE_TEMPLATE/support-question.md

 ## Type of question

-Are you asking about best practices, how to configure the Application Stacks Operator, or about general context and help around the operator?
+Are you asking about best practices, how to configure the Runtime Component Operator, or about general context and help around the operator?

 ## Question